huawei-noah/xingtian/docs/developer.en.md

 The working directory of the Model module is `xt/model`.

 The Model module is used to define the architecture of the deep network to perform the inference and training processes of the network.
 Considering the differences between the backends of different deep learning frameworks, the system abstracts the `XtModel` base class of Tensorflow.
 Users who use the Tensorflow backend can directly inherit this base class.
 The PyTorch backend users can inherit the `torch.nn.Module` base class based on the traditional deep learning method to implement logic such as model definition, prediction, and training.
-Register with the system through `@Registers.model.register`.
+Register with the system through `@Registers.model`.
 The following is an example:

 ```python
 import torch